 THE Travis Simmons’s Editing Checklist

 Watch out for “ing” “ly” and “as” if things can’t be done together, don’t do them together.
-This means if you can smile and say something easily, then don’t do it.
-If you can’t turn on the shower as you get into the shower, then don’t do it.
+This means you can’t smile and say something easily.
+Try it.
+It isn’t easy.

 Perfect the first 10 words and first 10 paragraphs to captivate the reader.